jespb/Python-M3GP/README.txt

 		- Use "-odir ./" for the root directory

 	[-op operators]
-		- This flag excepts a set of operators separated by ";"
+		- This flag excepts a set of operators and their number of arguments, separated by ";"
-		- Allowed operators: +;-;*;/
+		- Allowed operators: +,2 ; -,2 ; *,2 ; /,2
-		- By default, the used operators are the sum, subtraction, multiplication and protected division: "+;-*;/"
+		- By default, the used operators are the sum, subtraction, multiplication and protected division: "+,2;-,2;*,2;/,2"

 	[-ps population_size]
 		- This flag expects an integer with the size of the population;